 With the rise of streaming services such as Spotify and Deezer, vinyl took a slump.
 That is until recent years – 2020 was the highest grossing year for vinyl in three decades.

-Out there, in the vinyl wilds, nestled in record store, a shed anywhere could be an extremely valuable collectors item.
-In some cases they’ve been one off pressings, as is the case with the Wu Tang Clan ‘Once Upon A Time In Shaolin.
+Out there in the vinyl wilds; nestled in record store, a shed, anywhere, could be an extremely valuable collectors item.
+Sometimes they’ve been one off pressings, as is the case with the world’s most expensive vinyl sale: Wu Tang Clan’s Once Upon A Time In Shaolin.

-1. Wu-Tang Clan – Once Upon A Time In Shaolin – $2 million
+1. Wu-Tang Clan – Once Upon A Time In Shaolin

 Not only is this by far the most expensive record ever sold, it may just be the most controversial one – for many reasons.
-The announcement of this record angered a lot of Wu Tang fans, pricing almost everyone out.
-Also a lot of people were desperate to hear it but it’s unlikely we ever will as it is exclusive to this one and only pressing.
+The announcement of this record angered a lot of Wu-Tang fans, pricing almost everyone out.
+Also a lot of people were desperate to hear it, but it’s unlikely we ever will, as it is exclusive to this one and only pressing.